-Soon after, you will come across the archaeological sites of Llactapata and Patallacta.
-From there the trail continues to the left of the Kusichaca River Canyon where you will pass a bridge and see tombs, aqueducts, terrace roads and a canyon.
+Soon after, you come across the archaeological sites of Llactapata and Patallacta.
+From there, the trail continues to the left of the Kusichaca River Canyon where you get over a bridge and see Inca tombs, aqueducts, terraced roads, and a canyon.
 You carry on until the small town of Wayllabamba and Inca aqueducts.
-In the afternoon we reach the village of Llulluchapampa.
-It takes about 7-8 hours to get to this point (17km).
-We will camp here on the first night.
-The second day is the hardest but one of the most fascinating days, you reach 4,200 m, traversing the first and highest Warmiwañusqa Pass and later the second pass at 3,800 meters above sea level but also get to see more exciting sites, like Runquracay, the site is fenced with alcoves that might have been little resting locations, guard posts or ceremonial places, If feeling the effects of the altitude when crossing the first high pass its best to not stop or descend quickly to the valley of the Pakaymayu River, where you have lunch.
-Then you continue hiking through the valley to the Inca ruins of Runkuraqay and then climb up over the second pass – Abra Runkuraqay.
-After that you descend down to Yanacocha (The Black Lagoon) and then trek up a trail with stone steps to arrive at another cluster of distinct buildings.
-This location is called Sayaqmarka, a pre-Hispanic site with slender streets and buildings that stand at different levels; sanctuaries, patios, canals and an outside protective wall.
-From the top of the arch end, you can see various buildings that look like they once were temples and an astronomic watchtower with constant water supply and superior food storage.
+In the afternoon, we reach the village of Llulluchapampa.
+It takes about 7-8 hours to get to this point (17 km).
+We camp here on the first night.
+The second day is the hardest, but one of the most fascinating days since you reach 4,200 metres, overcoming the first and highest pass of Warmiwañusqa.
+If you feel the effects of altitude when crossing the mountain pass, it is best not to stop or descend quickly to the Pakaymayu River Valley, where you have lunch.
+Later, you are rewarded for the effort as you continue hiking through the valley to see the interesting Inca ruins of Runkuraqay, fenced with niches, which could have served once as a little resting site, guard posts, or ceremonial places.
+Then, you climb up to the second pass of Abra Runkuraqay, situated at 3,800 metres above sea level.
+After that, you descend to Yanacocha (Black Lagoon) and then trek up following stone steps to arrive at another cluster of distinct buildings.
+This location is called Sayacmarka, a pre-Hispanic site with slender streets and buildings that stand at different levels; sanctuaries, courtyards, canals, and an external protective wall.
+From the top of the arch end, you can see various buildings that look like they once were temples and an astronomic watchtower with a constant water supply and superior food storage.

-The fourth day begins at 5am when we hike the last 4km to Machu Picchu.
-Pursue the path indicated which is plainly marked by the signposts (and be careful not to wander too near to the edge of the cliff).
-Cherish your time at the most valuable masterpiece of the continent.
-You have plenty of time to enjoy your visit to Machu Picchu.
-In the afternoon we take the train back to Cusco.
+The fourth day begins at 5 am when we hike the last 4 km to Machu Picchu.
+Continue along the path, which is clearly marked by signposts (and be careful not to wander too close to the edge of the cliff).
+Cherish your time on the most valuable masterpiece of the continent!
+You have plenty of time to be spent at Machu Picchu.